Travel guide

 Local connectivity tips for Panama

-Beyond getting the right eSIM, there are some tricks that make all the difference to stay connected throughout your trip to Panama:
+Beyond getting the right eSIM, there are some tricks that make a difference in staying connected throughout your trip to Panama:

 • Download offline maps before you leave.
 Google Maps and Maps.me allow you to download maps of all of Panama or specific cities.
-This way, you can navigate without using data when you're in areas with a weak signal.
+This way, you can navigate without using data when you are in areas with weak signal.

 • WhatsApp and Telegram over data.
-Calls through these apps consume much less data than an international call.
-Configure them for high-quality calls only when you're on Wi-Fi.
+Calls through these apps consume much less than an international call.
+Configure them for high-quality calls only when you are on WiFi.

 • Share connection carefully.
-Hotspot consumes data quickly, especially if other devices are connected (laptop, tablet).
+Hotspot consumes data quickly, especially if there are other devices connected (laptop, tablet).
 Use it only when necessary.

 And the most important tip: San Blas has very limited connectivity on the islands; Panama City has excellent 4G/5G coverage in Casco Viejo